FlowFuse/website/src/blog/2023/04/community-news-04.md

 ### Connect, Integrate, Visual Industrial Production Metrics with Node-RED

-Join Steve McLaughlin, FlowForge as he showcases how easy it is to use Node-RED to visualize popular production metrics using Node-RED.
+Join Steve McLaughlin from FlowForge as he showcases how easy it is to use Node-RED to visualize popular production metrics using Node-RED.
 [Register today](https://flowforge.com/webinars/2023/industrial-data-node-red/).

 ## From our Blog
 [Comparing Node-RED Dashboards Solutions](https://flowforge.com/blog/2023/03/comparing-node-red-dashboards/) - A popular article comparing Node-RED Dashboard, uibuilder and FlexDash.